The Orkney Vole is a small rodent found on the Orkney Islands, Scotland.

 Habitat loss has been linked to the decline of the species.
 This is mainly due to changes in agriculture.
 Much of the rough grassland and hills has been converted to improved grassland through drainage, fertilising and reseeding for increased numbers of livestock.

-What can you do to help the Orkney Vole?
+What can you do to help protect the Orkney Vole?